 When you were engaged to the man who would become your husband, you understood that committing to him meant committing to the military.
-As an enlisted servicemember, your husband dedicated his life to protecting the country’s interests.
-As a military spouse, you dedicated your life to keeping your family on an even keel when he was deployed.
-Tending to the needs of your children, minding the finances and providing a warm welcome upon his return, you never clocked out of your job.
+As an enlisted service member, your husband dedicated his life to protecting the country’s interests.
+As a military spouse, you dedicated your life to keep your family on an even keel when he was deployed.
+Tending to the needs of your children, minding the finances, and providing a warm welcome upon his return, you never clocked out of your job.
 A good deal of your husband’s success relied upon your fulfilling the role of the family rock and your ability to perform the tasks of both parents in his absence.

 1. Continued coverage under TRICARE

 For former spouses who qualify under the 20/20/20 rule, they may continue to receive TRICARE until they or their former spouse remarries.
 To qualify for this coverage, the marriage must have extended to 20 years; the former spouse must have served for at least 20 years, and the marriage and military career must have overlapped for at least 20 years.

 In order to qualify for at least one year of TRICARE benefits, former spouses must fulfill the requirements of the 20/20/15 rule.
 These temporary benefits are awarded to those who meet the first two requirements of the 20/20/20 rule but can report 15 years of concurrent military service and marriage.